 Enzymes have very few side-effects and still are as natural as orange juice.
 Most people feel more mentally alert, and when taken on an empty stomach, often euphoric.
 Papaya leaves are natural so the FDA does not get involved in approving them.
 Many studies have been done proving the positive effects of enzyme therapy during cancer treatments such as chemotherapy and radiation.
 Enzymes help your body digest "dead" foods that we eat, which often become toxic to our bodies later in life.
 Our bodies make enzymes from our pancreas, but our American diet overworks our pancreas by the time most of us reach age 25.
 Drink papaya tea for life!
 Papaya leaf can help reduce acid secretions, relieve gas and sour stomach, and alleviate chronic diarrhea for most people.
 Some people have an allergic reaction that actually provokes those symptoms.
 Papaya leaf tea or decoction can be profoundly helpful with heartburn, but it can also act as a purgative, and too much can upset the stomach.
 An infusion of the leaves makes the toughest meat tender when rubbed with it or cooked in it.

-For more information on our Organic grown Banana and Papaya leaves email me at email@example.com for availability and payment info.
-We send papaya leaves anywhere in the USA by Priority Mail
+For more information on our Organic grown Banana and Papaya leaves email me at firstname.lastname@example.org for availability and payment info.
+They are $4.00 each minimum is 12 and shippingis $15. by priority mail.
+We send papaya leaves anywhere in the USA by USPS Priority Mail or Overnight Mail

 Papaya Leaf Juice As a Zika Virus Treatment